 Children and Dogs

 Dogs make great companions for children.
 In theory, a well-trained dog, regardless of breed, will work well with children.
 If training is not an investment an owner is willing to make, there are some dog breeds known for being child friendly.
 Beagles, Newfoundlands and Pugs are breeds of dogs that are very good with children.
-Many children also love hypoallergenic dogs breeds since they can play with them without fear of allergies.
+Many children also love non-allergenic dog breeds since they can play with them without fear of allergies.

 Levels of Interaction